Loader

 Individualized Care Plans

 By identifying triggers—whether they stem from physical discomfort, environmental stressors, or emotional distress—we tailor interventions to minimize behavioural issues and improve residents’ overall well-being.
+This process supports our core efforts to Manage Aggression in Dementia Care with a structured, patient-centric approach.

-Creating a Calm and Reassuring Environment A noisy, cluttered, or overstimulating environment can exacerbate agitation and aggression in dementia patients.
+A noisy, cluttered, or overstimulating environment can exacerbate agitation and aggression in dementia patients.
 At Antara, we have designed our care homes to be peaceful, relaxing, and sensory-friendly to foster a sense of security.

 • Soft lighting and minimal noise help reduce stress levels.